danbz/aesthetic-programming/7-VocableCode/Readme.md

 ## 7.1 Begin()

 By using the phase *vocable code* for the title of this chapter we aim to make explicit the ways in which the act of coding is both expression and process.
 Not reducible to its functional aspects, we argue that code mirrors the instability inherent to human language in terms of how it expresses itself.
 Code is both script and performance, and in this sense is ready to do something: it says what it will do and does it at the same time.
-This analogy to speech, or more specifically to *speech-act theory* (cf. John Langshaw Austin's *How To Do Things With Words*) has been well rehearsed in software studies (not least in *Speaking Code*) and helps us to demonstrate neatly how we can to do things with words *and* code: to produce an action with effects.
+This analogy to speech, or more specifically to *speech-act theory* has been well rehearsed in software studies (not least in *Speaking Code*) and helps us to demonstrate neatly how we can to do things with words *and* code: to produce an action with effects.<sup>[1](#myfootnote1)</sup>

 Indeed if coding is somewhat like speaking, it is also like poetry inasmuch as poems operate performatively, especially when spoken, and clearly there are similarities between the syntactic qualities of written code and words on the page to be executed.
-This is made explicit when source code is read aloud as if it were a poem such as the example of the philosopher Franco Bifo Berardi reading the *I Love You* virus, literally enacting Florian Cramer's claim that the computer virus *I Love You* might be considered to be a form of poetry [ref??].
-This also makes reference to artists expressing language as found objects, in simultaneous poems from the Dada period for example, where texts in different languages were read aloud at the same time.
+This is made explicit when source code is read aloud as if it were a poem such as the example of the philosopher Franco Bifo Berardi reading the *I Love You* virus, literally enacting Florian Cramer's claim that the computer virus *I Love You* might be considered to be a form of poetry.<sup>[2](#myfootnote1)</sup> This also makes reference to artists expressing language as found objects, in simultaneous poems from the Dada period for example, where texts in different languages were read aloud at the same time.
 Code is like poetry inasmuch as it plays with structures of language itself, and sets up a temporal interplay between the voice that is, and the voice that is to come.
 Such examples stress the instability of codes and how particular intentions or meanings are most likely misinterpreted.

-Many scholars and artists have explored these connections between speaking and coding, not only to consider programming as a tool to produce poetic or literary forms but also to explore the material connections and tensions between the two<sup>[1](#myfootnote1)</sup>.
-That speech comes from living human bodies further reminds us that coding practices have bodies too (even programmers do, although many are in denial), and this further reminds us that coding can only be understood in terms of wider infrastructures and the context of its making (or *poiesis* if you like).
-In this chapter we follow this line of thinking, and explore the ways in which the *voice* of the human subject is implicated in coding practices, and how coding can itself give voice to wider political issues.
+Many scholars and artists have explored these connections between speaking and coding, not only to consider programming as a tool to produce poetic or literary forms but also to explore the material connections and creative tensions between the two.<sup>[3](#myfootnote3)</sup> That speech comes from living human bodies further reminds us that coding practices have bodies too (even programmers do, although many are in denial), and this further reminds us that coding can only be understood in terms of wider infrastructures and the context of its making (or *poiesis* if you like).
+In this chapter we follow this line of thinking, and explore the ways in which the *voice* of the human subject is implicated in coding practices, and how coding can itself give voice to wider political issues particularly around gender and sexuality.
 We focus on the software artwork *Vocable Code*, as a means to engage with these technical and aesthetic aspects of code, and how these issues might be made apparent.

 ![vocable_code](https://farm2.staticflickr.com/1863/42452515710_6f4e0acce9_z.jpg)